eulersson/taconez/README.md

 I decided to use the mirror strategy to see if she realizes how unpleasant it becomes: to bounce back her sounds.

+## Progress

+To see the progress development check out its [GitHub Project](https://github.com/users/eulersson/projects/6).

 ## Quickstart

 This obviously has to be deployed to Raspberry Pis, automated provisioning and eployment